pnnl/pyparticle/src/PyParticle/viz/README.md

-# viz — Flexible Plotting Package
+# PyParticle/viz — Flexible Plotting Package

 This small package provides a modular framework for creating figures in Python using `matplotlib`.
 The goal is to separate layout, plotting,